Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 Tip # 3

 One of the most important ways to prevent the spread of germs is to wash your hands.
-Our hands can carry germs, so it is important to wash them often, even if they don’t look dirty.
+Our hands can carry germs, so it is essential to clean them often, even if they don’t look dirty.

 • Wet hands and apply soap.

-• Rub hands for at least 20 seconds.
+• Rub your hands for at least 20 seconds.
 Scrub all surfaces.

 • Rinse hands.

 • Dry hands with a clean cloth or paper towel.
-If in a public place, use a paper towel to turn off the faucet.
+Use a paper towel to turn off the faucet in a public place.
 Then, throw it in the trash.

-• If soap and water are not available, use a hand sanitizer with at least 70% alcohol.
+• If soap and water are unavailable, use a hand sanitizer with at least 70% alcohol.

 Tip # 4